This gem of track cleaning advice was overheard in a model railway shop the other day. And it’s wrong. Wrong. Wrong. Wrong.

 The oil will leave a nasty coating on the rails that’ll clobber the traction of locos and will be a pain in the rear to clear.

-If you’re interested, there’s a post on the perils of track cleaning on NewRailwayModellersUK.
+If you’re interested, there’s a post on the perils of track cleaning with WD40 on NewRailwayModellersUK.

-Instead, follow these tips for cleaning rails and leave the WD-40 to other maintenance duties.
+Instead, use these budget track cleaning tips and leave the WD-40 to other jobs in the garage.

 What mistakes have you made when maintaining your model railway?